-1. A letter dated April 16, 2014 from the Washington Suburban Sanitary Commission (WSSC) stating that the address has had an active WSSC account since April 1, 1953.
-The present meter was installed on October 26, 2005; two previous meters were installed on

-May 23, 2002 and April 15, 1996.
-WSSC noted that there has been no service interruption since March 29, 1999.
+- A letter dated September 9, 2014 from the Washington Suburban Sanitary Commission (WSSC) stating that the address has had an active WSSC account since January 1, 1951.
+WSSC noted that there has been no service interruption. - 2.
+A service agreement from Waste Management of Montgomery County for collection, transportation, disposal, and recycling services.

-- Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), Enforcement Division, Multifamily Rental Licenses for 6819 Red Top Road for the years 1970 through 2014, which consistently show six apartments on the property.
-Prince George's County did not require rental licenses prior to 1970. - 3.
-Affidavit of Michael E. Trageser citing property management between 1998 and 2001 and property ownership from 2010 to 2014. - 4.
-Affidavit of Ronald L. Lenkin indicating knowledge of the subject property while managing other Red Top Road properties. - 5.
-M-NCPPC PGAtlas aerial photos of the site covering the period of time from 1965, 1977, 1984, 1993, 1998, 2000, 2005, and 2006.
+- 3. Prince George's County Government Property Standards Group Rental Housing License. - 4.
+A Maryland Department of Assessments and Taxation record indicating that the structure was built in 1951 and that the building use is "apartments." - 5.
+M-NCPPC PGAtlas aerial photos of the site covering the period of time from 1965, 1977, 1980, 1984, 1993, 1998, 2006, and 2011.
 Each of these photos shows the existing building located on the site in its present configuration. - 6.
-A Maryland Department of Assessments and Taxation record indicating the structure was built in 1953. - 7.
-Prince George's County Circuit Court Land Records property deed. - 8.
 A site plan of the subject property was submitted that contains a comparison of the regulations in effect when the apartments were built to current regulations.
 The site plan shows building locations, setbacks, parking, and pedestrian connections.